Best Wireless Routers 2020: Prices, Specs, and More

 - Offers great speeds and plenty of ports for the price

-- Lacks the speed of our other picks
+- Not as fast as our other picks

 The TP-Link C1200 is a classic affordable router that gets the job done and not much else.
 While you won’t find many bells and whistles here, you will get great performance for the price, with dual-band Wi-Fi and four gigabit Ethernet ports for all your devices.
 This router is a great pick for light users and the budget-conscious shopper alike.

 What to look for in a wireless router

 There are tons of buzzwords and funky-sounding features in the router world, but you’re really looking for only two things: speed and range.